 MARIE MISKE CENTER FOR SCIENCE INQUIRY

 Clarke’s 46,000-square-foot, three-story science building opened in August of 2013.
 The facility provides flexible and modern spaces designed to seamlessly integrate lecture and lab areas while fostering a collaborative, hands-on learning environment.
-The result is access to the most up-to-date teaching practices implemented by Clarke’s top-notch faculty.
+The result is access to the most up-to-date teaching and experimentation practices implemented by Clarke’s expert faculty.

-The science facility was designed with not only formal learning spaces, but also informal gathering spaces to enhance collaboration.
-It creates an atmosphere in which you can easily move from a casual study group in a common area to a very specific research project in an advanced lab.
+The science facility also offers informal gathering spaces to enhance collaboration and creates an atmosphere in which you can easily move from a casual study group in a common area to a very specific research project in an advanced lab.
 It is a state-of-the-art facility that offers everything you need to achieve academic success in the sciences.